 Make a note of any user names and passwords that are specified during the installation process.

 - On the command line, navigate to the SQLLIB\bin directory of your Db2 installation.
 On Linux, navigate to the db2inst1/sqllib/bin directory.

-- To enable the administrative task scheduler,
+- To enable the administrative task scheduler, run the following

-- To set the code page for UTF-8 encoding, run
+- To set the code page for UTF-8 encoding, run the following

 Remote Db2 database storageIf you plan to deploy i2 Analyze with remote database storage, you must install Db2 on your database server, and Db2 or IBM® Data Server Client on the application server.
 Install Db2 according to the previous instructions; if you are using IBM Data Server Client, also ensure that Spatial Extender client support is installed.
 For more information about IBM Data Server Client, see Installing IBM Data Server drivers and clients.

 The instance of Db2 or IBM Data Server Client on the application server must be the same version level as the instance of Db2 on the database server.
 For example, if the instance of Db2 on your database server is version 11.1, the instance of Db2 or IBM Data Server Client on the application server must also be version 11.1.